Home Blog

 • Seizures, brain damage, and other brain conditions.
 Doctors associate taking Effexor with an increased risk of seizures.

 • History of mania.
-Taking Effexor can increase a person’s chances of experiencing mania.
+Taking Effexor can increase a person’s chances of experiencing mania, so careful assessment for bipolar disorder is necessary before prescribing it.

 • Cardiovascular disease, hypertension, or low blood pressure.
 On rare occasions, Effexor can worsen these conditions.

 • Kidney and liver diseases.
-The risk of adverse effects from Effexor increases if the drug reaches high levels in the blood due to kidney or liver dysfunction.
-The patient may require a dose adjustment from the doctor.
+The risk of adverse effects of venlafaxine increases if the drug reaches high levels in the blood due to kidney or liver dysfunction.
+The patient may require a dose adjustment determined by a qualified healthcare provider.

-Drug and food interactions can alter the effectiveness of Effexor dosage for depression and anxiety or increase patients’ risk of adverse effects.
+Drug and food interactions can alter the effectiveness of Effexor and increase the risk of adverse effects.

 Patients should inform their doctor about all the medications they are currently taking, including supplements, vitamins, and natural remedies.
 The doctor should also monitor the patient for complications during the follow-up appointments.